vectordotdev/vector/docs/README.md

 make local-preview-build
 ```

 The standard link checking configuration is in [`.htmltest.yml`](./.htmltest.yml).
 As you can see from this config, external links are *not* checked (`CheckExternal: false`).
-That's because external link checking makes builds highly brittle, as they become dependent upon external systems, i.e. if CloudFlare has an outage or an external site is down, the vector.dev build fails.
+That's because external link checking makes builds highly brittle, as they become dependent upon the availability of external websites, i.e. if CloudFlare has an outage or Wikipedia goes down, the vector.dev build fails.
 The trade-off here, of course, is that broken external links can go undetected.
-The semi-solution is to periodically run ad hoc external link checks:
+The half-solution is to periodically run ad hoc external link checks:

 ```shell
 make local-production-build